 Research in Japan: Play and Ritual

 The next stage of the project is planned for Tokyo, where I will collaborate with Jiyu Gakuen School and Tokyo Gakugei University.
+Japan offers a meaningful context for this research; traditional games such as Hanetsuki and Uta-garuta have historically been played by both children and adults in ritual settings.

 Screenings